zbtolon/get-support/ts_managecase.md

 not having the Identity and Access Management (IAM) access policy for the Support Center account management service.
 You must be assigned the editor or administrator role on the support center account management service to create cases.
 {: tsCauses}

-To resolve the issue, the account owner, an administrator on the support center service or the administrator on all account management services can assign an IAM policy on support center to manage cases.
+To resolve the issue, the account owner, an administrator on the support center service, or the administrator on all account management services can assign an IAM policy on support center to manage cases.
 {: tsResolve}

 If you're the account owner or an administrator of the Support Center, complete the following steps to create an access policy for working with support cases: